ckf42/codelib/py/readme.md

 ## alarm.py

 Commandline tool for a simple countdown alarm clock.
-Windows only
+Uses `winsound` and so is Windows only

+## ansiescape.py

+A simple library for some helper functions that give ANSI escape sequences, mostly so that I do not need to keep looking back at references.

 ## bblToBib.py